muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T112D)
+- Fix: Map to VJoy: inversion flag on vjoy is functional again if the output value should be inverted using the Invert Axis command.
+- Fix: C++ garbage collection check for sync inputs.

 ### (m76T112C)
 - Fix: State functor will return a FAIL if the profile has not started and events get triggered.
 A message in the log file will be issued when this happens.